-How the matter was addressed in the audit

-My audit procedures included:

-- Inquiring the management to obtain an understand of the Company's policy as well as assess the design and implementation of the relevant internal controls over an estimate of an allowance for decline in value of inventories. - Analysis the gross profit margins of each inventory category to identify products that have a likelihood of having a lower selling price than the cost. - Assessing the appropriateness of the net realisable value of inventories by testing on sampling basis on the selling price, including costs to make the sale against the relevant document and testing calculation. - Considering the adequacy of the disclosures in accordance with Thai Financial Reporting Standards.
+Valuation of inventories Refer to Note 3(e) and 8 to the financial statements.
+The key audit matter How the matter was addressed in the audit The Company's inventories are measured at the lower of My audit procedures included: cost and net realisable value.
+The Company's main raw - Inquiring the management to obtain an material is aluminium ingot which can be subject to price understand of the Company's policy as well as volatility depending on the demand and supply in the assess the design and implementation of the global market.
+The price of aluminium ingot is based on relevant internal controls over an estimate of an the price quoted on the London Metal Exchange Market allowance for decline in value of inventories. ("LME").
+As a result there is a risk that the carrying - Analysis the gross profit margins of each value of inventories may exceeds its net realisable value. inventory category to identify products that have a likelihood of having a lower selling price than According to value of inventories is significant balance the cost. in the financial statements.
+This matter is concentrated - Assessing the appropriateness of the net in my audit. realisable value of inventories by testing on sampling basis on the selling price, including costs to make the sale against the relevant document and testing calculation. - Considering the adequacy of the disclosures in accordance with Thai Financial Reporting Standards.